w3c/web-advertising/support_for_advertising_use_cases.md

 ## CRM Targeting

 Relationship/CRM Marketing: a marketing strategy designed to foster customer loyalty, interaction, and long-term relationships.
 It is designed to develop or reinforce a strong bond with existing customers by continuing a dialogue with them that provides the customer with information that matches their needs, problems, or interests

+# User needs
+## Why am I seeing this ad?
+As a user, upon request I want a clear answer on why am I seeing a particular ad.
+## Opt-out of an advertiser, category or product
+As a user, upon request I want to easily be able to opt-out of ads related to an advertiser, a category of products or a specific product.
+## Opt-out of a marketing service
+As a user, upon request I want to easily be able to opt-out of ads provided by a specific marketing service.
+## Seeing ads relevant to me
+As a user, I prefer to see ads that are relevant to me.
+## Smooth user experience
+As a user, I do not want:
+ - Ads to degrade my browsing experience, in term of navigation, e.g.: ads blocking access to content or slowing down page load.
+ - Ads to be annoying, e.g.: get to many times ads for the same product, or ads for products I already bought.